DanielAcostaRoa/openaibot/README.md

 # JavaScript Chatbot Helper Powered by GPT-3

-This is a message-style chatbot that can answer questions about using JavaScript.
+This is a message-style chatbot that can answer questions about JavaScript.
 It uses a few examples to get the conversation started.

 The web application is built using React.js and the [Next.js](https://nextjs.org/) framework.
 The chatbot works with the OpenAI API, check out the tutorial or follow the instructions below to get set up [quickstart tutorial](https://beta.openai.com/docs/quickstart).